Menu Close

 “Red Meat Consumption and Mortality” – Thank You Harvard!…..(I think?)

-It’s been months since the conclusions of a Harvard study in epidemiology first hit the mainstream media on March 12, 2012.
-I believe most of the dust has settled resulting from the controversy this work created.
+A Harvard study in epidemiology first hit the mainstream media on March 12, 2012.
 It was conducted by members of the Harvard School of Public Health and published in the Archives of Internal Medicine:

 http://www.hsph.harvard.edu/news/press-releases/2012-releases/red-meat-cardiovascular-cancer-mortality.html